forestgrape/coronavirus/index.md

     - The tropism of SARS-CoV-2 and to a lesser extent of SARS-CoV-1, suggests adaption humans and indoor transmission.
     - Serology of farmers in northern Yunnan shows regular infections.
     - All human coronaviruses other than SARS-like are known to have close relatives in farm animals, thus jumps in either direction occurred.
 All relations to wild animal CoVs likely are due to jumps between domestic and wild animals and not to jumps between humans and wild animals.
     - MERS is known that it usually jumps from camels to humans.
-SARS-like are similar to MERS-like both for genetical and epidemiological observations.
+SARS-like are similar to MERS-like both genetical and antibody responses observed in rural areas (without SARS-CoV-2).
     - SARS-like have a large and dense genetic diversity and an evolution with frequent recombinations which requires co-infections of different strains in the same cell and so in the same animal.
 This makes indicates a host species with a large biomass and a relaxed 'Darwinism'.
 For the last centuries the only animals providing this, are farm animals.
-Candidates are goats, sheep, pigs or even the silk-moth (Bombyx mori).
+Candidates are goats, sheep, pigs or even silk-moths (Bombyx mori).
 3. The livestock animals are likely goats or sheep.
 Evidence:
     - Due to cross immune reactions against coronaviruses, a group of vertebrates likely can be an evolutionary habitat to only one coronavirus species.
 Cattle have BCoVs, pigs have TEGV and camels MERS.
 Sheep and goats are still available to provide a habitat.
     - MERS is genetically quite close to SARS-CoVs, indicating the natural hosts of SARS-like are quite close natural hosts of MERS both genetically and in lifestyle.